Street performance and busking

 There is no fee for a street performance licence.

 If your performance is in the central business district (CBD), you can apply for approval from a City Watch Officer anytime - day or night.
-These officers patrol the CBD area.
+These officers patrol the central city CBD area.

 What is a public place?